Cost to Paint a House (Exterior)

 - Final Inspection — Once the paint has fully dried, your painter will carry out a final inspection to ensure that the finish is smooth, even, and meets the agreed standards.

-- Touch-Ups and Clean-Up — In the event of any small imperfections, these will be corrected before removing any masking materials, coverings, and equipment.
-The area around your home will be tidied, and waste or debris disposed of.
+- Touch-Ups and Clean-Up — Small imperfections will be corrected, and the area around your home will be tidied, and waste or debris disposed of.

 Different Types of Exterior Paint